-What happens here is that zend\parse\parameters() retrieves up to four arguments into local variables, which destroys the connection to the original ZVAL.
+What happens here is that zend_parse_parameters() retrieves two string arguments into local variables, which destroys the connection to the original ZVAL.
 The problem is that the string pointers will point to the exactly same strings as the original string ZVALs without any kind of reference.
 If the original string ZVALs get modified this will result in the string pointers being invalid, pointing to already freed and reused memory.
-And an interruption attack is very easy in this case because zend\parse\parameters() supports the \\toString() method of objects.
-An attacker just needs to pass an object as 2nd,3rd or 4th parameter to str\getcsv().
-From the \\toString() method an attacker can then kill the first argument due to the call time pass by reference feature of PHP and reuse it e.g. for a hashtable.
-This results in php\fgetcsv() working on memory of a hashtable instead of a string, which lets the attacker leak important internal memory offsets.
+And an interruption attack is very easy in this case because zend_parse_parameters() supports the toString() method of objects.
+An attacker just needs to pass an object as 2nd parameter to strpbrk().
+From the toString() method an attacker can then kill the first argument due to the call time pass by reference feature of PHP and reuse it e.g. for a hashtable.
+This results in strpbrk() working on memory of a hashtable instead of a string, which lets the attacker leak important internal memory offsets.